menu

 Occupations and Workforce

-Fredericksburg is a blue-collar town, with 37.85% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Fredericksburg is a village of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Fredericksburg who work in sales jobs (9.81%), business and financial occupations (7.94%), and law enforcement and fire fighting (7.01%).
+Because occupations involving physical labor dominate the local economy, Fredericksburg is generally considered to be a blue-collar town.
+37.22% of the Fredericksburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Fredericksburg is a village of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Fredericksburg who work in office and administrative support (8.52%), sales jobs (8.52%), and business and financial occupations (7.62%).

 Setting & Lifestyle